 1. Relieve Stress and Manage Depression

-Exercise has a major effect on stress, depression, anxiety and mindfulness, with 98.5% of workers in the law profession indicating that exercise decreased their stress significantly.
-However the common misconception is that this is due to a chemical imbalance of ‘feel good’ hormones known as endorphins in the brain.
-However scientists are now discovering that clinical depression is more than a lack of feel good endorphins but is more to do with our brain cells starting to deplete.
-This brain cell reduction is due to a reduction in a protein called Brain Derived Neurotrophic Factor (BDNF), which is responsible for building new brain cells.
+Exercise has a major effect on stress, depression, anxiety and mindfulness.
+98.5% of workers in the law profession indicate that exercise decreased their stress significantly.
+The common misconception is that this is due to an imbalance of ‘feel good’ hormones (endorphins) in the brain.
+However scientists have discovered that clinical depression is more than a lack of feel good endorphins, it is related to brain cell depletion.
+This reduction is due to a decline in a protein called Brain Derived Neurotrophic Factor (BDNF), which is responsible for building new brain cells.
 BDNF production is reduced by stress but most importantly it is released during exercise.

 2. Increase Memory and Learning

-There is a good reason why the worlds richest man and Microsoft founder Bill Gates, is known to run on a treadmill every morning while he listens to inspirational talks everyday before going to work.
+There is a reason why the worlds richest man Bill Gates, is known to run on a treadmill every morning before work.

-In the book, Spark by Professor John Ratey, he gives a host of studies and anecdotes on the power of exercise for learning, stress, focus, anti-aging, addiction, depression and anxiety.
-To highlight his arguments Professor Ratey shares a story of school children in Naperville, America.
-In 1990, after coming across an article on the declining health of US children, wirily PE teacher, John Lawler decided something needed to change.
-With a jam-packed curriculum already, Lawler decided he would take a group of students to run 1 mile or 1.6km every morning before school.
-However instead of assessing students based on the time they ran it in he assessed them according to their effort based on their heart rate monitor.
+The book Spark by Professor John Ratey, highlights the power of exercise for learning, stress, anti-aging, addiction and mood disorders.
+Professor Ratey shares a story of school children in Naperville, America.
+In 1990, after reading about the declining health of US children, PE teacher John Lawler decided something needed to change.
+Lawler decided he would take a group of students to run 1 mile or 1.6km every morning before school.
+Instead of assessing students based on the time, he assessed them according to their effort via their heart rate monitor.
 But what was most interesting and unexpected about this social study was the impact it had on academic performance.
-Not only did the students who ran before school significantly increase their academic results overall, the subjects they did best in were the ones they did directly following the exercise.
+Not only did the students who ran before school significantly increase their academic results, the subjects they did best in were the ones they did after exercise.
 This is because of the release of BDNF in creating the new brain cells.
 Exercise builds the brain cells, it’s up to us to fill them.

 3. Promote Creative Thinking

-So if you want to facility innovation, increase your focus, retain information and enhance ability to deal with stress, we need to think of exercise as movement and do it everyday.
+So if you want to increase your focus, retain information and enhance ability to deal with stress, think exercise.